chandanhpcic/docs/source/manual/how-tos/ipsec-s2s-route-azure.rst

 ------------
 Sample Setup
 ------------
-This sample configuration uses an OPNsense box and the basic Azure virtual network gateway, with the following configuration:
+This sample configuration uses an Reticen8 box and the basic Azure virtual network gateway, with the following configuration:

-OPNsense
+Reticen8
 --------
 ==================== =============================
- **Hostname**         OPNsense
+ **Hostname**         Reticen8
  **WAN IP**           1.2.3.4
  **LAN Network**      192.168.1.1/24
 ==================== =============================